PierreIsCoding/sdiy/Knock_Knock/README.md

 * Start your external clock again.

 ## Change The Active Channel
-To change and edit the active channel please press the rotary encoder (8).
+To view and edit a different active channel please press first the rotary encoder (8).
 Yes, the encoder can be used as a button as well !
-While pressing the encoder (and without rotating it) press one of the small buttons (1-5) to change the active channel.
+While pressing the encoder (and without rotating it) press secondly one of the small buttons (1-5) to change the active channel.

 That's all.
 Have fun!